 Although students who have disabilities are not required to register with Student Disability Services (SDS), those who wish to use accommodations must be registered with SDS.
-Students are encouraged to contact SDS upon admission to UMBC to begin the registration process prior to their placement testing date when possible.
+When possible, students are encouraged to contact SDS upon admission to UMBC to begin the registration process before their placement testing date.

 1. To begin your registration process to request accommodations, go to the Student Disability Services Registration Form online.
 At the end of that form, there is a place to upload a copy of your documentation of disability/diagnosis from an appropriately qualified provider.
 If you prefer to submit your documentation in another way, please see number 2, below.
 Eligibility must be established before services can be provided.